vlcn-io/cr-sqlite/README.md

 # Future

 - Sharing & Privacy -- in a real-world collaborative scenario, you may not want to share your entire database with other peers.
 Thus, in addition to clock information, we must keep visibility information to use when computing deltas and doing replication.
-- Byzantine fault tolerance -- `cfsqlite` currently assumes friendly actors.
+- Byzantine fault tolerance -- `crsqlite` currently assumes friendly actors.
 We need to guard against malicious updates.
 - Subselects -- peers may want to sync subsets of the database even if they have access to the entire thing.
 Compute deltas but only send those deltas that fall into the peer's provided query.

 # Example Use Case